 Encourage the family to have some skin to skin time.

 Place a ‘tear drop’ next to the patients name on the door of their room.
 That way anyone entering knows that they have suffered a loss.

-If possible have the family in a room that is not on the same level as the rest of the maternity ward.
-Hearing babies cries will be a knife in their heart.
-If this is not possible gently let the family know that they may hear other babies cries and that you know this will be hard for them.
+If you have to place the family on the same level as the rest of the maternity ward, speak to the family about that and gently let the family know that they may hear other babies cries and that you know this will be hard for them.

 If possible under hospital regulations ask the family if they would like to take their baby outside under some sunshine, or even take their baby home with them over night.

 Let the family be angry.
-If they snap at you, try not to take it personally.
+If they snap at you, try not to take it personally, they do not mean for you to be hurt or offended.
 They have just had their hopes and dreams for the future brutally shattered.